 - greater enforcement of prohibitions related to kickbacks;

 - comprehensive set of continuing employer (and former employer) obligations relating to accommodation, food, upkeep and maintenance, for workers under medical treatment or awaiting resolution of injury and salary claims;

 - workers should not need employer’s approval to change jobs;

 - a worker coming out of one job should be given up to 6o days on a new kind of Special Pass (“Job Search Special Pass”) during which he or she can look for a new job locally;

 TWC2 repeats its long-held view that domestic workers should come within the ambit of the EA, and therefore, all the protections afforded by this law, as well as the proposals made in this submission, should benefit them as well.

-Another significant proposal TWC2 makes is to set up a government-run Foreign Workers Assistance Fund, financed through the levy or some similar charge on employers hiring foreign workers.
+Another significant proposal TWC2 makes is to set up a government-run Foreign Workers Assistance Fund (a kind of backstop fund) financed through the levy or some similar charge on employers hiring foreign workers.
 From time to time, TWC2 has seen cases of workers left high and dry because their employers have disappeared or gone bankrupt.
 Legal provisions saying that employers are responsible for this and that, including unpaid salaries, become extremely impractical in such circumstances.
 Hence, TWC2 proposes that the Fund should step in to provide for the workers so affected.
 Naturally, the Fund should have recourse to obtain reimbursement from the employers under the law, but the Fund would be in a better position to utilise judicial processes to obtain reimbursement than a single worker ever can.